dianacoffman/EDA---Amazon-Bicycle-Case-/README.md

 # Business Questions ⚖️

 Understanding the characteristics of the data:
-- Why is this drop occurring?
+- What is driving the decline in our metrics, and how can we address the underlying causes?
-- Is it momentary or is it a trend?
+- Is this decline a temporary fluctuation, or does it indicate a long-term trend that requires strategic intervention?
-- What are the factors that most impact the purchasing decision?
+- Which factors most strongly influence our customers' purchasing decisions, and how can we leverage them to boost sales?
-- What factors are influencing this drop.
-Are there outliers that may be significantly affecting the results?
+- What factors are contributing to this decline, and are there any outliers significantly skewing our results that need to be addressed?

 # Exploratory Data Analysis 📑